softindex/datakernel/examples/bytebuf/README.md

 		// Recycling ByteBuf to put it back to pool byteBuf.recycle();

-		// Now pool consists of 1 ByteBuf that is the one we just recycled System.out.println("Number of ByteBufs in pool after recycling: " + ByteBufPool.getPoolItems());
+		// Now pool consists of 1 ByteBuf which is the one we've just recycled System.out.println("Number of ByteBufs in pool after recycling: " + ByteBufPool.getPoolItems());

 		// Trying to allocate another ByteBuf